Let's Go, Let's Go, Let's Go

 "Let's Go, Let's Go, Let's Go" (also known as "There's a Thrill on The Hill") is a 1960 pop and R&B single written by Hank Ballard and performed by Hank Ballard and The Midnighters.

 Chart performance

-The single was the last of the Midnighters' three #1 singles on the R&B chart, staying there for three non-consecutive weeks.
-"Let's Go, Let's Go, Let's Go" is also Ballard & the Midnighters' most successful pop single, peaking at #6.
+The single was the last of the Midnighters' three number one singles on the US Billboard R&B chart, staying there for three non-consecutive weeks.
+"Let's Go, Let's Go, Let's Go" is also Ballard & the Midnighters' most successful pop single, peaking at number six on the Billboard Hot 100.
+The record sold in excess of one million copies.
+In Canada the song reached number 16.

+Other versions

+The Chambers Brothers recorded their version of the song with Willie Chambers on lead.
+It was produced by Jimmy Ienner, and released on the Avco label in 1973.
+Their version debuted in the Billboard Hot Soul Singles chart at no. 94 for the week of 30 March 1974.